Chart Color Schemes

 Charles features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.3% of all households, including 27.9% couples with children, 24.9% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 31.7%, with lone person households at 27.1% and group households comprising 4.9%.
-The median household size is 2.6 people, smaller than the Rest of NT average of 2.8.
+Family households account for 68.3% of all households, including 27.9% couples with children, 24.9% couples without children, and 13.3% single parent families.
+Non-family households constitute the remaining 31.7%, with lone person households at 27.1% and group households making up 4.9%.
+The median household size is 2.6 people, which is smaller than the Rest of NT average of 2.8.

 Frequently Asked Questions - Households